-Although a cover letter is meant to explain a little bit about your story and why you would be a perfect fit for the job or position you are applying for, you need to analyze how you will fit into the company you are writing to.
-Describing how your skills and goals can be applied to a future position at their company is much more appealing to a recruiter than the discussion of your personal hopes and dreams.
+A cover letter should briefly explain your story and why you would be a perfect fit for the job or position for which you are applying.
+It would help if you analyzed how you will fit into the company to which you are writing.
+Describing how your skills and goals will benefit a future position at their company is much more appealing to a recruiter than a discussion about your hopes and dreams.

 Now it's understandable to say that this mistake is contradictory to the previous statement.
-However, bragging about your achievements should be done, just in moderation.
-Failing to include positive facts about yourself isn't giving the reader a true impression of who you are.
+However, bragging about your achievements should be done, but in moderation.
+Failing to include positive facts about yourself isn't giving the reader a true representation of who you are.

-A cover letter is not a variation of your resume.
-It should be completely different.
-This your chance to come across as an actual human being; infuse your personality into your writing to show the reader who you really are.
+A cover letter is not a variation of your resume; it should be complimentary.
+Here is your chance to come across as a real person.
+Infuse your personality into your writing to show the reader who you are.

-Contact information, whether it be your own or the person to whom you are writing it is necessary to include in your cover letter.
-Most people like to leave it out because they feel that the resume contains all of their information.
-However, this page is not always viewed in conjunction with the resume.
+Contact information, both your own and that of the person to whom you are writing, are necessary to include in your cover letter.
+Some people like to leave it out because they feel that their resume contains all of their information.
+However, you can't assume that the employer will always view this page in conjunction with your resume.

 The first paragraph of the letter needs to draw the reader in and make them want to read more.
-If you fail to hook the recruiter they may just pass you by and move on to the next applicant.
+If you fail to hook the recruiter, they may pass you by and move on to the next applicant.

 It is not beneficial to send the same document to more than one institution.
-These documents are supposed to be specifically written to appease whichever prospective company you are contacting.
-We have a guide on How to Write a Cover Letter.
+You are supposed to write these documents to impress whichever prospective company you are contacting specifically.
+We have a guide on how to write a cover letter.

 This mistake carries through to every document you will ever write.
 It cannot be stressed enough how important it is to check your spelling and grammar throughout the letter.
-Although our creator has built-in spell checking and grammar checking features it is best to verify the correctness manually so be sure.
+Although our creator has built-in spell checking and grammar checking features, it is best to verify the correctness manually to be sure.

-In addition to avoiding the mistakes listed above, here are some tips you may take note of that you should implement in your writing style in order to appear to be an adept writer.
+In addition to avoiding the mistakes listed above, here are some tips of which you may take note that you should implement in your writing style.
+These tips may make you appear to be an adept writer.

-- Tell your own story in a way that is both captivating and relevant to the company that you are dealing with.
-Showing an employer that you have proficient written communication skills will prove your competence and interest in the company.
+- Tell your own story in a way that is both captivating and relevant to the company with which you are dealing.
+Showing an employer that you have proficient written communication skills will prove your competence and properly express your interest in the company.

 - Don't write technically.
-Even if you are applying for a job in a field that is scientifically or mathematically based you still want to come off as an intelligent, yet down to earth person.
+Even if you are applying for a job in a field that is scientifically or mathematically based you will want to appear as an intelligent, yet down to earth person.